 ABOUT MEDITATION AT SHEEPDROVE

-Jane is a qualified Mindfulness MBSR Teacher and registered with BAMBA - the leading organization of British Association of Mindfulness-Based Approaches
+Jane is a qualified Meditation and Mindfulness MBSR Teacher and registered with BAMBA - the leading organization of British Association of Mindfulness-Based Approaches

 What Clients Say

 I wasn’t sure what to expect from Jane’s one day silent retreat and was a little nervous!
 However, I came out of it feeling very secure in who I was and how to just be, whether that being was an example of my best self or my more doubting sometimes anxious self.
 It was a journey of acceptance and setting good intentions to keep that acceptance comfortable.
 Very well led, in beautiful surroundings I was able to quietly just feel …………….and I felt very safe and supported doing so.